 Student-led projects reflect Parami emphasis on civic engagement

 A well-rounded education goes beyond textbooks and lecturers.
-Extracurricular activities provide students with valuable opportunities to explore their passions, think critically, develop new skills, and build meaningful connections, collaborate effectively, and contribute positively to their communities.
-Despite being an online university, Parami University recognises this importance of extracurricular activities and offers a diverse range of options for its students.
+Extracurricular activities provide students with valuable opportunities to explore their passions, think critically, develop new skills, build meaningful connections, collaborate effectively, and contribute positively to their communities.
+Despite being an online university, Parami University recognises the importance of extracurricular activities and offers a diverse range of options for its students.

 Before choosing and funding the projects, the Parami Student Affairs team conducted an extensive workshop on educating students about civic engagement.
 Pedro from the Student Affairs team stated, “for us, as university students and future leaders, it’s really important to be involved in our communities and help make things better.
 We want to ensure you all know about “civic engagement.”